75% or less - You may be expected to travel for this position.

 Candidates who meet the minimum qualification requirements are required to possess certain Knowledge, Skills, Abilities, or Other Characteristics (KSAOs) in order to successfully perform the duties of this position.
 Candidates will be asked to demonstrate their attainment of these KSAOs in their resume.
 The KSAOs for this position are:

-- Ability to resolve novel or obscure problems; extend and modify techniques and develop new approaches through a mastery of advanced aerospace engineering principles and a comprehensive knowledge of advanced flight techniques.
+- Be able to resolve novel or obscure problems; extend and modify techniques and develop new approaches through a mastery of advanced aerospace engineering principles and a comprehensive knowledge of advanced flight techniques.

 - Ability to provide technical assistance for the the acquisition, development, logistics, and deployment of high technology surveillance and reconnaissance systems and equipment.